Projects in the spotlight

 How and by whom does migration, i.e. the spatial change of the center of life, acquire changing meanings?
 How and why does society's approach to migration change?
 These questions are the focus of the Collaborative Research Center "Production of Migration", which thus addresses a research gap: the insufficient understanding of how and with what consequences for the transformation of societies they produce migration and its constantly renegotiated meaning.
 The aim of the Collaborative Research Center is to develop a reflexive theory of the social production of migration that includes science as an object of research.

-To the Collaborative Research Center Production of Migration
+to the Collaborative Research Center Production of Migration

 CRC 1557: Functional plasticity encoded by cellular membrane networks